flickerbox/dashboard/README.markdown

 Dashboard is separated into a PHP data layer with a JSON API interface and a JavaScript front end.
 This separation makes it easy for the data to be kept up-to-date as the JavaScript will make XMLHttpRequests every 30 seconds and update the data without requiring a page refresh.

-Dashboard uses the excellent jQuery JavaScript library and the rGraph canvas graphing library.
+Dashboard uses the excellent jQuery JavaScript library.